square/in-app-payments-flutter-plugin/example/README.md

   enabled payment processing on your account (or you are not sure), visit [squareup.com/activate].
 * You are familiar with basic Flutter development.
-* You have downloaded the [Serverless Charge Backend] quick start sample and installed the charge function as an AWS lambda function.

 ## Before you run the In-App Payments Quick Start